DAIEXPERT/RepIntelAI/docs/docs/gpt-researcher/llms/llms.md

 ## Ollama

-GPT Researcher supports both Ollama LLMs and embeddings.
+RepIntel A supports both Ollama LLMs and embeddings.
 You can choose each or both.
 To use [Ollama](http://www.ollama.com) you can set the following environment variables

 ```bash